Giving Back: How a Partnership Between Blue Cross and CMU Creates Connections

 A Chance to Shine

 One of the best parts about competition day?
 Students have the opportunity to connect with Blue Cross executives.
-“We’ve had senior vice presidents attend and participate over the past four years and our Chief Information Officer, William Fandrich, attended last year,” says Borgula.
+“We’ve had senior vice presidents attend and participate over the past six years and our Chief Information Officer, William Fandrich, attended the last two years,” says Borgula.
 In his eyes, it’s the presence of this leadership that makes this mentoring program stand out for participants.

 This program brings together students who desire experience and mentors looking to help those starting their career.
 “All of us Blue Cross employees have benefited from mentoring of some type, whether from a family member, friend or co-workers,” says Borgula.
 “We felt a tremendous push to take our collective experience and knowledge and share it with the students.”

 And it isn’t just the students and mentors who get something out of the competition—it’s also been a great source of talent for the Blue Cross team.
-“Over the last three years, we’ve hired 11 students right on the competition floor,” says Borgula.
-“The ERPSim Competition is special for us, and we want to make this special for the students who put forth so much effort.
+“Over the last five years, we’ve hired 16 students right on the competition floor,” says Borgula.
+“The ERPsim Competition is special for us, and we want to make this special for the students who put forth so much effort.
 We want to give them a path to success.”
-And it works: All of those 11 students are still with the company and succeeding in their careers.
+And it works: Fifteen of those students are still with the company and succeeding in their careers.

 To read more about Blue Cross’s commitment to cultivating the next generation of leaders, visit these blogs: